Sept. 26: New at Texas HealthSteps: YourTexasBenefitsCard.com Provider Portal Tutorial

 Your Texas Benefits

-The Your Texas Benefits Medicaid ID card is what Medicaid clients should present when visiting a doctor or dentist office, a clinic, or pharmacy for Medicaid services.
-YourTexasBenefitsCard.com is the provider portal used to verify Medicaid eligibility and access Medicaid client’s available health information.
-The specific functions of the portal include:
+The Your Texas Benefits Medicaid card is what Medicaid clients should present when visiting a doctor or dentist office, a clinic, or pharmacy for Medicaid services.
+YourTexasBenefitsCard.com (YTBC) is the provider portal used to verify Medicaid eligibility and access Medicaid client’s available health information.
+This information is available regardless of the patient’s plan (managed care or fee for service).
+The YTBC portal lets providers:

-- Verification of Medicaid clients’ eligibility and the ability to view client program information
+- Verify Medicaid patient eligibility and view patient program information

 Providers and pharmacy staff can call the YourTexasBenefitsCard Provider Help Desk at 1-855-827-3747 to find enrollment status and the name of the client’s health plan.
 Pharmacy staff should select Option 3 and follow the applicable prompts.
 Refer to the Provider Help Desk User Guide, below, for further information.
 Please have the cardholder ID and date of birth ready to expedite your call.